Two Blind Mice

 Two Blind Mice was a 1949 comedy play by Samuel and Bella Spewack.
 The play ran on Broadway at the Cort Theatre for 157 performances, from March 2, 1949 to July 16, 1949, and thereafter had a lengthy provincial tour.
 The play starred Melvyn Douglas as Tommy Thurston, newspaper reporter and was produced by Archer King and Harrison Woodhull.
+The play was selected as one of the best plays of 1948-1949, with an excerpted version published in "The Burns Mantle Best Plays of 1948-1949."

 Plot

 The plot revolves around the Office of Medicinal Herbs, a fictitious U.S. government bureau abolished by Congress four years before the setting of the play.
-Its two elderly officials have refused to accept the closing of the office, which represents their lives' work, and they keep it running quietly.
-Deprived of funding by the abolition, they make ends meet by renting out the rooms and by running a parking lot on the front lawn.
-To avoid problems with what remains of the Government, they never answer the phone.
+Its two elderly officials have refused to accept the closing – they feel it is their lives' work – and they keep it running quietly.
+Deprived of funding, they make ends meet by renting out rooms and running a parking lot on the front lawn.
+To avoid problems with what remains of the government, they never answer the phone.

 Thurston discovers the office and sets out to aid the workers.
 Through an elaborate series of practical jokes, he involves the Armed Forces and the State Department, eventually winning the day for the elderly ladies.
 In the process, he also wins back his former wife.